 Serpae Tetras are not exceptionally difficult to care for provided the water is kept clean.
-Aquariums are closed systems and regardless on size all need some maintenance.
-Over time decomposing organic matter, nitrates, and phosphate build up and the water hardness increases due to evaporation.
-To combat these ever changing conditions water should be replaced on a regular basis, especially if the tank is densely stocked.
-At least 25 - 50% of the tank water should be replaced every other week.
+Aquariums are closed systems, and regardless of size, all need some maintenance.
+Over time, decomposing organic matter, nitrates, and phosphate build up, and water hardness increases due to evaporation.
+To combat these ever-changing conditions, water should be replaced on a regular basis, especially if the tank is densely stocked.
+At least 25 to 50% of the tank water should be replaced every other week.

 Water Changes: Bi-weekly

-These fish are fairly hardy and a school of six will do best in about a 20 gallon aquarium.
-Adding aquarium safe peat to the tank will simulate the black water that these fish inhabit in nature.
-They need a high quality filter but make sure it does not create too much current as this fish prefers more sluggish waters.
-The lighting in the tank should be dim as they come from areas that have dense forest cover.
+These fish are fairly hardy, and a school of 6 will do best in about a 20-gallon aquarium.
+Adding aquarium-safe peat to the tank will simulate the black water that these fish inhabit in nature.
+They need a high quality filter but make sure it does not create too much current as these fish prefer more sluggish waters.
+Lighting in the tank should be dim as they come from areas that have dense forest cover.

 The aquarium should be heavily planted around the sides and back and have plenty of open water for swimming in the front.
 A few hiding places would be appreciated.
 Woodwork and floating plants will make them feel comfortable.
 A biotope tank is preferred by the Serpae Tetra.
-Using a substrate of river sand and scattered drift wood and twisted roots with a hand full of dried leaves make a good natural feel to the tank.
+Use a substrate of river sand, and add scattered driftwood, twisted roots, and a handful of dried leaves to give the tank a natural feel.
 Make sure to remove and replace the dried leaves every few weeks.